ghc/ghc/docs/users_guide/glasgow_exts.rst

    that declaration splices are not allowed anywhere except at top level (outside any other declarations).

+   The ``Q`` monad is a monad defined in ``Language.Haskell.TH.Syntax`` which supports several useful operations during code generation such as reporting errors or looking up identifiers in the environment.

 -  A expression quotation is written in Oxford brackets, thus:

    -  ``[| ... |]``, or ``[e| ... |]``, where the "..." is an